envi/olesia-khomchyn.github.io/docs/Inventory.md

 |**403 Forbidden**|User doesn’t have appropriate privileges.|
 |**500 Internal Server Error**|Server encountered an unexpected condition that prevented it from fulfilling the request.|

-## Get future pricing items for the specified inventory
+## Get Future Pricing Items for the specified Inventory

 ### <span style="color: #F05D30">Path</span>
 GET /odata/Inventory({inventoryId})/futurePricing

 ### <span style="color: #F05D30">Description</span>
-Returns the paged list of the existing future pricing items within inventory specified by ID.
+Returns the paged list of the existing Future Pricing Items within the Inventory specified by ID.
 You can filter the results by the strict match using the ```$filter``` parameter–entity eq ‘string’.
 Or filter the results by the partial match using ```$filter```=contains parameter–contains(entity, ‘string’).

 !!! note